 Which optic white superheroes will be re-born as Black superheroes and given a new lease on life?
 Only time will tell.

 This isn't the first time the Captain America role has been filled by someone other than Steve Rogers.
 After saving the world (again), Steve lost the Super Soldier serum causing his actual age to catch up with him and being unable to continue fighting the good fight.

-Sam Wilson, a.k.a.
-The Falcon, is prepared to step up to the plate.
+Sam Wilson, aka The Falcon, is prepared to step up to the plate and become Captain America.
 Having fought alongside Steve for several years, Sam has the experience to pull it off.

-After Peter Parker was killed in Marvel's sealed off Ultimate reboot continuity, the mantle of Spider-Man was taken up by Miles Morales, an eighth-grade teenager who received nearly identical powers from a spider bite.
-Many, including original Spidey co-creator Stan Lee, lauded the black Hispanic character, who quickly grew in popularity.
+After Peter Parker was wiped out in Marvel's sealed off Ultimate reboot continuity, the mantle of Spider-Man was taken up by Miles Morales, a teenager who received nearly identical powers from a spider bite.
+Many, including original Spidey co-creator Stan Lee, lauded the Black Hispanic character, who quickly grew in popularity.

 His popularity grew so much, in fact, that when Marvel shut down its Ultimate imprint and universe, Miles Morales joined the primary 616 universe.
 So while he hasn't totally taken over the still-active Peter Parker in the main Marvel continuity, Morales now slings webs alongside the original wallcrawler.